AmineHached/MLops-with-Titanic-dataset/README.md

 1. Installs dependencies from `requirements.txt`.
 2. Initializes a temporary DVC environment.
-3. Runs `dvc repro` to verify that the code, data, and models are in sync.
+3. Runs `python -m dvc repro` to verify that the code, data, and models are in sync.

 ## 6. How to Run Locally

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`.
-3. Run the pipeline: `dvc repro`.
+3. Run the pipeline: `python -m dvc repro`.
-4. View results in MLflow: `mlflow ui`.
+4. View results in MLflow: `python -m mlflow ui`.